Chaos! Comics

 Chaos!
-Comics was a comic book publisher that operated from 1993 until 2002, mostly focusing on horror comics.
-Their titles included Lady Death, Purgatori, Evil Ernie, Chastity, Jade, Bad Kitty, and Lady Demon.
-Chaos! creators included Brian Pulido, Steven Hughes, Al Rio, Mike Flippin, Justiniano, and Hart D. Fisher.
+Comics is a former comic book publisher and currently a brand from Dynamite Entertainment.
+The original incarnation of Chaos! operated from 1993 until 2002, mostly focusing on horror comics.
+Titles from the publisher include Lady Death, Purgatori, Evil Ernie, Chastity, Jade, Bad Kitty, and Lady Demon.
+Original Chaos! creators included Brian Pulido, Steven Hughes, Al Rio, Mike Flippin, Justiniano, and Hart D. Fisher.
+Chaos! also published licensed comics for the World Wrestling Federation (WWF, now WWE) and several bands.

-Chaos also published licensed comics for the World Wrestling Federation (WWF, now WWE) and several bands.
-It was revived by Dynamite Entertainment as their imprint as Chaos!
-Dynamite.
-Dynamite owns the rights to the characters except Lady Death who was replaced by Lady Hel.
+Following bankruptcy, the properties changed hands several time, until landing at Dynamite Entertainment, where the name was revived as an imprint for the associated characters.

 History

 Chaos was founded in 1993 in Scottsdale, Arizona, and published its first title that same year.
 Writer Brian Pulido was the company's president.

 The company dealt with a copyright infringement accusation in 1997, when horror writer Nancy A. Collins claimed that the character and storyline of Chastity were based on her character Sonja Blue.

 Chaos Comics filed bankruptcy in late 2002, with all characters (save Lady Death) being sold off to comic retailer Tales of Wonder, who sold the rights to Devil's Due Publishing.
 After the demise of Devil's Due Publishing, the rights to the Chaos!
 Comics characters went to Dynamite Entertainment.

 Prior to the bankruptcy, rights to Lady Death were sold to CrossGen Entertainment, and prior to CrossGen's bankruptcy, those rights were sold to Brian Pulido and Avatar Press, who founded the imprint Boundless Comics solely for Lady Death-comics.

-Due to Lady Death not being part of the sell, Dynamite created Lady Hel to replace Lady Death.
-Lady Hel received own comic series in 2022.
+Due to Lady Death not being part of the sale, Dynamite created Lady Hel to replace her.
+Lady Hel received her own comic series in 2022.